John Chrysestom Muyingo

 John Chrysestom Muyingo is a Ugandan educator and politician.
-He is the State Minister for Higher Education in the Ugandan Cabinet.
-He was appointed to that position on 6 June 2016.
+He is the Acting Minister for Education and Sports in the Ugandan Cabinet.
+He was appointed to that position on 25 June 2026.
 He previously served as the State Minister for Primary Education from 1 March 2015 until 5 June 2016.
 Before that, from 27 May 2011 until 1 March 2015, he served as the State Minister for Higher Education, having replaced Mwesigwa Rukutana in May 2011.
 Muyingo was also the elected Member of Parliament for Bamunanika County, Luweero District.
 In the 2021 general elections he lost the seat to his former campaign manager and personal assistant, Robert Ssekitoleko who run on the National Unity Platform party ticket.

 Background and education

 Muyingo was born on 22 February 1960 to John Chrysestom Ssekidde of Kakoola Village, Bamunanika County, Luwero District and Victoria Nakiwala of Naakulabye, Lubaga Division, in Kampala, Uganda's capital.
 He attended the Mulajje Primary School, Kisubi Seminary, and Makerere College School, before joining Makerere University in 1983.
 He graduated in 1986 with a Bachelor of Science with a Diploma in Education.
 He also holds a Master of Arts in Educational Management, obtained in 1996, and a Doctor of Philosophy obtained in 2004, both from Makerere University.
 The dissertation for his doctorate focused on the financing of university education in Uganda.